On this page:

 STO $var -- assign value of last result to variable (create variable if it doesn't already exist).

-$var = ... -- assign number or calculation result to variable (create if it doesn't already exist).
+$var = ... -- assign number or calculation result to variable (create variable if it doesn't already exist).

 PROMPT $var comment -- prompt user for value of variable (number or calculation), optional comment text after variable name will be displayed.